thinksource/nwt/README.md

 ### `Warning: Prop className did not match.`

 If you get this warning, please make sure that you configure `getInitialProps` in `pages/_document.tsx` correctly.
 Check the code in this example for more details.

+## Api rule

+if user in post method request should be userId replace for auth